MuhammedHelal/drive_safe-Graduation-Project/README.md

-# 🚦 DriveSafe: Integrated V2X and AI System for Complete Driver & Road Safety
+# DriveSafe: Integrated V2X and AI System for Complete Driver & Road Safety

+This project, graded **A+**, is my graduation project from the Faculty of Engineering, Helwan University, Software and Systems Department.

 A highly advanced graduation project that integrates **AI-powered driver monitoring** with **Vehicle-to-Vehicle (V2V) communication** and an **Automated Emergency Response System with Autonomous Control** to protect the driver, notify emergency services, and manage surrounding traffic.